Our alumni have gone on to work in both academia and industry all over the world.

 - Abby Levenberg: Stream-based Statistical Machine Translation (supervised by Henry Thompson and Miles Osborne; winner of the European Association for Machine Translation best thesis award for 2011).
 After graduation: postdoctoral researcher at Oxford University.

 - Moreno Coco: Coordination of Vision and Language in Cross-Modal Referential Processing (supervised by Frank Keller).
-After graduation: research associate at the Institute for Language, Cognition and Computation (University of Edinburgh).
+After graduation: Research Fellow, Department of Psychology, University of Lisbon.

 - Partha Lal: Cross-lingual Automatic Speech Recognition using Tandem Features (supervised by Simon King).
 After graduation: working for a software company in Edinburgh.